 TOEFL PBT and the TOEFL TWE

-The TOEFL PBT consists of three test sections and a writing test that lasts for 30 minutes.
-This 30-minute writing test is called as the TOEFL TWE or theTOEFL Test of Written English.
-The TOEFL PBT costs you US $160 and it includes the fee for TOEFL TWE.
-TOEFL TWE involves one writing task, which you have to complete in the allotted time of 30 minutes.
-Moreover, for your TOEFL test paper to be evaluated, you must attempt at least one question in each of the sections of the test.
-This means that you have to necessarily write the essay for TOEFL TWE section since there is only one question in this section.
-The TOEFL TWE section is evaluated on a scale ranging between 1 and 6.
+The PBT consists of three test sections and a writing test that lasts for 30 minutes.
+This 30-minute writing test is called as the Test of Written English or TWE.
+The PBT costs you US $160 and it includes the fee for written test.
+The TWE involves one writing task, which you have to complete in the allotted time of 30 minutes.
+Moreover, for your test paper to be evaluated, you must attempt atleast one question in each of the sections.
+This means that you have to necessarily write the essay for the writing section since there is only one question in this section.
+This section is evaluated on a scale ranging between 1 and 6.

 TOEFL TWE: Insights

-The TOEFL Test of Writing English of the PBT complements the Writing section of the Internet-based test.
+The Test of Writing English of the PBT complements the Writing section of the Internet-based test.
 You will be given one essay writing topic, which will be of general importance.
 The topics selected are usually of the kind that generate an opinion difference among individuals and they cover a multitude of subjects.
 Since you are allotted 30 minutes for the task, you will be expected to present your essay in 300-400 words.
 Multiple skills such as organization of your ideas, content development, ability to support your ideas, vocabulary, grammar usage and writing style will all be tested.
 In this section, a score of '6' means that you have presented the essay very finely.
 However, a score ranging between 4 and 6 would certainly be considered fair.
 Many of the universities accept scores that range between 4 and 6.
-So, it is important you improve your competence for this section.
-The TOEFL TWE score is not reported by adding it to the total TOEFL score instead it is reported in a separate box and hence reflects your writing abilities separately.
+So, it is important that you improve your competence for this section.
+The TWE score is not reported by adding it to the total score instead it is reported in a separate box and hence reflects your writing abilities separately.